 2. Shade your walls and windows

-Eaves and awnings provide valuable shade for walls and windows in summer.
-Awnings are an effective way to keep the sun off glass windows and doors, when you consider that a window being hit by full sun can give off as much heat as a small radiator!
+An important aspect of any single or double-storey home design, eaves and awnings provide valuable shade for walls and windows in summer.
+Awnings are also an effective way to keep the sun off glass windows and doors, especially when you consider that a window being hit by full sun can give off as much heat as a small radiator!
+With that in mind, it’s also important to consider house orientation, which is the positioning of your home in relation to seasonal variations in sun and wind.
+Effective house orientation combined with shaded walls and windows helps to make indoor areas more comfortable and reduces the need for air conditioning in summer.

 3. Keep your blinds closed